small pin icon

 What wildlife can you spot in the Daintree?

 The Daintree is a bird-watchers paradise with abundant birdlife to look out for.
-Other wildlife to be aware of is cassowaries and crocodiles.
+Other wildlife to be aware of are cassowaries and crocodiles.
 Always be ‘crocwise’; obey crocodile warning signs, never swim in water where crocodiles may live, and be extra vigilant during breeding season from September to April.

 When is the best time to visit the Daintree?